jonatasgrosman/findpapers/README.md

 ![refine-02](docs/refine-02.jpeg)

-Now that he has selected all the papers he wanted, he will try to download the full-text from all of them that have a "Model" or "Tool" as a contribution.
+Now that he has selected all the papers he wanted, he will try to download the full-text from all of them which have a "Model" or "Tool" as a contribution.

 ```console
 $ findpapers download /some/path/search_paul.json /some/path/papers --selected --categories "Contribution:Tool,Model"